ChristyGruen/BeautifulSoup-challenge/README.md

 #  <span style="color:tan"> **Module 12 Web Scraping Challenge**  </span>
 ### Chris Gruenhagen 27Dec2022
-**Homework Log**
+## **Homework Log**

-The xxx homework is located in the xx directory in the xx repository.
-The xx homework consists of a jupyter notebook "xx" and output files located in the "output_data" directory (xx.csv file and xx png files).
+The Module 12 Challenge homework is located in the BeautifulSoup-challenge repository.

+Mars News (Deliverable 1) consists of:
+* jupyter notebook "part_1_mars_news.ipynb",
+* json file "marsjson.json" -- screenshot provided as "MarsArticles_JSON.png",
+* MongoDB "MarsMod12" -- screenshot provided as "MarsArticles_MongoDB.png"

+Mars Weather (Deliverable 2) consists of:
+* jupyter notebook "part_2_mars_weather.ipynb",
+* csv file "MarsWeather.csv"

 ---
-### **Purpose**
+## **Purpose**

 The purpose of this homework was to:
-1. Scrape the titles and preview text from Mars news articles from the https://redplanetscience.com/ website.
-Store data in a JSON file and a MongoDB database.
+1. Scrape the titles and preview text from Mars news articles from the
+<a href = "https://redplanetscience.com/" target = "_blank"> Red Planet Science </a> website and store the data in a JSON file and a MongoDB database.
-2. Scrape and analyze Mars weather data from an html table on the https://data-class-mars-challenge.s3.amazonaws.com/Mars/index.html site.
+2. Scrape and analyze Mars weather data from an html table on the

-### **Study Format**

-In this study, data on a single day (Nov 6, 2022) from over 500 random cities of varying distances from the equator were evaluated to visualize the potential relationships between latitude and temperature, humidity, cloudiness, and wind speed in both the Northern and Southern hemispheres.
-Data was obtained from OpenWeather https://openweathermap.org/.

-Limitations:  This dataset was generated on a single day so it does not capture day to day variation, and it relies on data from cities which are generally located in more liveable locations by latitude.
-Comparisons between the northern and southern hemispheres may be impacted by differences in the number of cities (northern = 393, southern = 168) and ranges of latitude evaluated (northern 0 to 77, southern 0 to -55).

-Exclusions: At the beginning of the study, 611 random cities were selected from the citipy library.
-While pulling additional weather data from OpenWeather, 50 cities were excluded due to errors in data processing, leaving a dataset of 561 cities for analysis.
+<a href = "https://data-class-mars-challenge.s3.amazonaws.com/Mars/index.html" target = "_blank"> Mars Data Table </a> page.

-### **Attribution**
+## **Attribution**
 ‘Mars news articles provided by’ https://redplanetscience.com/